JGAVEN/Lego-GPT/README.md

 ```

 Use the counts as the `inventory_filter` in `/generate` requests.
+You can call the endpoint multiple times and merge the returned `brick_counts` objects to build a combined inventory file for one project.

 Default rate limit is `5` generate requests per token per minute (configurable via `RATE_LIMIT`).